Warwickshire League Rules

 8) The League will consist of three sections: Mixed League, Ladies League & Racketball League.
 The same general rules apply to all sections however the number of players and scoring system will vary and are detailed below.

-9) The duration of the leagues will vary from year to year but in general the winter leagues will conclude on or before the last day of March and the summer leagues by the second Monday of September.
+9) The duration of the leagues will vary from year to year with no matches during Easter for the winter leagues.
+The summer leagues are to finish before the August bank holiday and no matches during bank holdiay weeks.
 Once the actual dates are determined each year, matches must be played within the agreed league season.

 10) The number of teams in each division can only be decided after entries have been received but the aim is to have a minimum of 7 and maximum of 10 teams per division.
 In other exceptional circumstances the League Committee will decide.